kostasbel96/InventoryManagementSystem/README.md

 │   └── package.json         # Node.js dependencies
 └── README.md                # Project documentation

-🤝 Contributing

-Contributions are welcome!
-Please fork this repository, make your changes, and submit a pull request.
 📄 License

 This project is licensed under the MIT License.
-See the LICENSE file for more details. """ Save the content to a file
+See the LICENSE file for more details. """

-file_path = "/mnt/data/README.md" with open(file_path, "w") as file: file.write(readme_content)